-We want to contribute to making our cities sustainable.
-At Hamburg University of Technology, engineers are taught to take responsibility and shape a sustainable future with new technologies.
-We want to develop a climate neutral campus with innovative ideas and bold solutions and thereby, advance climate protection and reduce CO2 production.
-What does it look like in your city?
-Develop a concept that enables the TUHH to have a climate neutral campus in the future.
+ECIU University wants to contribute to making our cities sustainable and therefore, seeks for learners who take responsibility and shape a sustainable future with new mindsets, behaviours, ways of learning, thinking and working in support of new solutions, technologies and innovations.
+The big idea is to develop a climate neutral campus with innovative ideas and bold solutions and thereby, advance climate protection and reduce CO2 production.
+Develop a concept that enables your home university or any other university to have a climate neutral campus in the future.

 Reducing the impact of climate change is a very important topic and one of the most discussed issues in politics and society.
-Climate change is beyond current scientific understanding, but new technologies can offer opportunities to contribute to a climate-neutral world.
+While climate change outspaces the current scientific understanding new technology can offer opportunities to face the impact of climate neutral change as well as contributing to making a more climate-neutral world.
 Get ready to make a start now.
 You can be a pioneer and help make a climate neutral campus.

-The challenge is open for master students who are ready to begin with their master thesis soon.
+The challenge is open for master students who are ready to begin with their master’s thesis in early 2022.